Insurgency in Balochistan: Attacks by insurgents

 In the early 2000s the radical Islamist group Jundallah became active in Balochistan.
 The al Qaeda-linked extremist organisation has branches in both Iran and Pakistan.
 From 2003 to 2012, an estimated 296 people were killed in Jundullah-related violence in Iran.
 Attacks in Iran included bombings in Zahedan in 2007, which killed 18 people, and another bombing in 2009 that killed 20 people.
 In 2009, 43 people were killed in a bombing in Pishin.

 In July 2010, 27 people were killed in bombings in Zahedan.
 In 2010, a suicide bombing in Chabahar killed 38 people.

 Among the deaths in the Pishin bombings were two Iranian Revolutionary Guards generals: Noor Ali Shooshtari, the deputy commander of the Revolutionary Guards' ground forces, and Rajab Ali Mhammadzadeh, the Revolutionary Guards' Sistan and Baluchistan provincial commander.

 In 2010 the leader of Jundallah, Abdolmalek Rigi, was killed, causing fragmentation of the group but not an end to insurgent attacks.
-In October 2013, the group Jaish al-Adl (JAA, Army of Justice), killed 14 Iranian border guards in an ambush in the town of Rustak, near the town of Saravan.
+In October 2013, the group Jaysh al-Adl (JAA, Army of Justice), killed 14 Iranian border guards in an ambush in the town of Rustak, near the town of Saravan.
 Shortly thereafter, the Iranian authorities executed 16 Balochs, on charges ranging from terrorism to drug trafficking.
 Another group, Harakat Ansar Iran (Partisan Movement of Iran, HAI) killed two Basij officers and wounded numerous civilians in an October 2012 suicide bombing against the mosque of Imam Hussein, in the port city of Chabahar (Sistan and Baluchestan Province).

 According to analyst Daniele Grassi, "Salafism plays an increasingly central role" for the "post-Jundallah" militants of JAA and HAI.
 "The rhetoric of groups such as HAI and JAA uses strongly anti-Shia tones.
 The two groups often refer to the Iranian Islamic Republic as a Safavid regime, in reference to the Safavid dynasty which introduced Shiism in Iran."
 Iran is also concerned about anti-Shia co-operation between the two groups and ISIS.

 Iran has accused America of supporting Jundallah "for years".
 The US government, which has officially designated Jundallah a terrorist organisation, has denied this charge.
 Iran has been angered by JAA's use of Pakistani territory as a refuge, and has threatened military operations in Pakistan to counter insurgent groups "on several occasions".

+Impact on Iran-Pakistan relations

+Relations between Iran and Pakistan are generally peaceful, both countries have accused each other of harbouring Baloch militants, resulting in mutual distrust between them.

+In January 2024, the Iranian and Pakistani militaries successively attacked separatist targets in border areas.
+Regional tensions had been stoked by Iran's missile strikes and Pakistan's military operation.

+In late 2024, both countries agreed to work together and cooperate to put down the Baloch Insurgency.
+This included conducting a joint-airstrike and operation against Jaysh al-Adl.